HenryTabima/rails-setup/CONTRIBUTING.md

   * Factory bot

 The ultimate goal is to have all what you need to achieve whatever you want in your rails project.
 All in one place. all easy to navigate.

+## Getting in touch

+Feel free to get in touch. send me an email, or even better, tweet me [@HenryTabimaG](https://twitter.com/HenryTabimaG)